-MinEx is the national Health & Safety Council for New Zealand’s extractive sector - the mining and quarry industry.
+MinEx is the national Health & Safety Council for New Zealand’s extractive sector - the mining and quarrying and tunnelling industries.

 Our principal purpose is to help the industry achieve its goal of being free from fatalities, injuries and diseases.